VOL. IV - APPENDIX G

 - Eva Jane Wade.
 Born 17 February 1911.
 Eva married Frederick Waters in 1935 in Canterbury.
 Eva Jane Waters died in 1980 in Canterbury.

-In 1939 they were living at 38, Blackfriends Street, Canterbury, where Albert was a fitter and turner.
+Albert enlisted in the Royal Air Force on 10 May 1918 (Service number 165875).
+In 1939 Albert V Wade and Rose M Wade were living at 38, Blackfriends Street, Canterbury, where Albert was a fitter and turner.
 Albert Victor J Wade died in 1964 in Canterbury.
 Rose Mildred Wade died in 1975 in Canterbury.

 Nothing more is known about Albert and Sabrina's daughter Bessie Moore after 1901 when, aged 12 she was living with her father and stepmother.